MicrosoftDocs/shell-experience/shell-exp-docs/aishell/agent-azure.md

 ---
 # Azure Agent

-No admin permissions are needed in Azure to use this agent.
+This agent is designed to connect you to the [**Copilot in Azure**][02] experience directly from your command line.
+It provides assistance for Azure CLI and Azure PowerShell commands.
+To use this agent, you need to sign into Azure using the `az login` command from Azure CLI.

 ## Prerequisites

 - Windows 11 21H2 or higher
 - Windows Terminal v1.19  or higher
-- [Azure CLI][01] and [Azure PowerShell][02] installed and logged into the allowed tenant
+- [Azure CLI][01] installed and logged into the allowed tenant
 - PowerShell 7.4 or higher installed

 <!-- TO DO